SPANISH

 • El Día de Reyes es una tradición importante. – Three Kings’ Day is an important tradition.

-However, for some major holidays that are proper nouns (like Navidad, Pascua, Semana Santa, Nochebuena, Nochevieja), you’ll often use the definite article “la” or no article at all, especially when talking about something happening on or during them.
+However, for some major holidays that are proper nouns (like Navidad, Pascua, Semana Santa, Nochebuena, Nochevieja), you’ll often use the definite article “la” or no article at all.
+For a deeper dive into how these work, explore our guide on Definite Articles.

 Using the Preposition En